ericgj/ing/README.md

 You can -r as many libaries/files as you like.
 Of course, that gets pretty long-winded.
 By default, it requires a file `./ing.rb` if it exists (the equivalent of Rakefile or Thorfile).
-In which case, assuming your task class is defined or loaded there, the line can be simply `ing some:task run --verbose`.
+In which case, assuming your task class is defined or loaded there, the line can be simply

+    ing some:task run --verbose

+Ing has some built in subcommands.
+These are still being implemented, but you can see what they are so far with `ing list`.

-Ing has some built in helper commands, notably `generate` or `g`, which simplifies a common and familiar use-case (at the expense of some file- system conventions):
+The most significant subcommand is `generate` or `g`, which simplifies a common and familiar use-case (at the expense of some file- system conventions):